-During these challenging times, we have continued our business activities in Oman as normal.
-ASYAD Group has launched key initiatives for national economic mobilization, business continuity, and health and safety of our employees and citizens to mitigate the effects of the global pandemic, COVID-19.
+During these global challenges, ASYAD Group has continued its business activities- enabling trade and serving the logistics industry in the Sultanate.
+The Group has launched key initiatives for national economic mobilization, business continuity, and health and safety of our employees and citizens to mitigate the effects of the global pandemic, COVID-19.

 ASYAD has adopted international best practices, in accordance with both WHO and IMO guidelines, to combat or and stop the spread of COVID 19.
 This has reflected in notable achievements, including the visit to the Port of Salalah by MSC Isabella, one of the largest container vessels in the World and the exponential growth of containerized shipments at the Port of Duqm.

 This page will be updated as we continue to roll out new initiatives and activities.
 Please fill in the form below to give us your recommendations and feedback.

 Supporting Food Security and Local Importers in the Sultanate